 If you are new to volunteering or have never volunteered with St Gemma’s before, it is natural that you will have lots of questions.
 If we haven’t answered your question here, or you need further advice or information, please call us on 0113 218 5500.

 Volunteers in shops and at fundraising events must be aged 16 or over.
 However, volunteers aged between 14 and 16 are permitted in shops and at fundraising events as part of either a formal work experience arrangement with their school or as part of the Duke of Edinburgh scheme.
-In these cases, a staff member and one other adult (either staff or volunteer aged 18 or over) will be present, unless the young person is accompanied by their own parent.
 The Hospice will ask any young person under the age of 18 who is participating in any voluntary activity to complete a parental consent form.
 In addition, the Hospice will complete a young person risk assessment.

 There is no maximum age as long as you can make a useful and safe contribution, the activity is suitable for your age and won’t harm you in any way.